Stothedoublek/Assignment/README.md

 ->
 This Python-based weather application, hosted on GitHub at https://github.com/Stothedoublek/weatherapp, fetches real-time weather data for a user-specified city and displays it in a user-friendly console format.
 The app allows users to input a city name and receive a comprehensive five-day forecast with updates every three hours.

 The primary goals of this project were to:

-Gain experience in consuming APIs with Python (likely using libraries like requests).
+-Gain experience in consuming APIs with Python (likely using libraries like requests).
-Practice data parsing and manipulation, likely working with JSON responses from the chosen weather API.
+-Practice data parsing and manipulation, likely working with JSON responses from the chosen weather API.
-Develop a user-friendly console interface for interacting with the application.
+-Develop a user-friendly console interface for interacting with the application.
-Improve code organization and version control using Git.
+-Improve code organization and version control using Git.

 Here are some key Git commit messages that highlight the development process:

 Initial commit (potential message): "Project setup, basic structure, and API key configuration."
 (This sets the foundation for the project.)

 Fetch weather data (potential message): "Implemented core functionality to retrieve weather data from the API based on city input."
 (This marks a significant step towards functionality.)

 Data parsing (potential message): "Added code to parse the JSON response and extract relevant weather information."
 (This demonstrates data handling capabilities.)

 Output formatting (potential message): "Designed the console output to display weather data in a clear and readable manner."
 (This showcases user experience considerations.)

 Error handling (potential message, if implemented): "Implemented error handling for API requests and invalid city inputs."
 (This demonstrates robustness and user-friendliness.)

 User interface enhancements (potential message, if implemented): "Enhanced user experience with input validation and informative messages."
 (This shows a focus on user interaction.)

 Code refactoring (potential message): "Improved code readability and maintainability through refactoring."
 (This highlights code quality and maintainability improvements.)